Beside the Mountain

 • Easy to make: Simply blend the ingredients in a food processor, press into a pan and cut into squares!
 Think oatmeal cookie dough bar.
 Follow the step-by-step photos below.

-• Shredded Unsweetened Coconut: Use unsweetened coconut instead of sweetened coconut as it is quite sweet for this recipe!
+• Shredded unsweetened coconut: Use unsweetened coconut instead of sweetened coconut, as it is quite sweet for this recipe!

-• Sea Salt: Boost the flavor of these hunks with some sea salt.
+• Sea salt: Boost the flavor of these hunks with some sea salt.

 Coconut oil, almond butter, and maple syrup in a pot.